namninh85/teamforce/README.md

 # Loyalty backend

-A barebones Java app, which can easily be deployed to Heroku.
+A Loyalty backend Java app, which can be deployed to Heroku.